Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 - Ensure that the add function takes a string as an argument.

-- The function that needs to be constantly updated is the `add()` function.
-It is even better if the `add()` function relies on other tiny functions.
+- The function that needs to be constantly updated is the `add` function.
+It is even better if the `add` function relies on other tiny functions.

-- An understanding of regular expression methods should be demonstrated within the project.
+- An understanding of regular expressions should be demonstrated within the project.